awsdocs/amazon-s3-userguide/doc_source/UsingClientSideEncryption.md

 For more information about AWS KMS, see [What is AWS Key Management Service?](https://docs.aws.amazon.com/kms/latest/developerguide/overview.html) in the *AWS Key Management Service Developer Guide*\.

 **Example**
 The following code example demonstrates how to upload an object to Amazon S3 using AWS KMS with the AWS SDK for Java\.
-The example uses an AWS managed CMK to encrypt data on the client side before uploading it to Amazon S3\.
-If you already have a CMK, you can use that by specifying the value of the `keyId` variable in the example code\.
-If you don't have a CMK, or you need another one, you can generate one through the Java API\.
-The example code automatically generates a CMK to use\.
+The example uses an AWS managed key to encrypt data on the client side before uploading it to Amazon S3\.
+If you already have a KMS key, you can use that by specifying the value of the `keyId` variable in the example code\.
+If you don't have a KMS key, or you need another one, you can generate one through the Java API\.
+The example code automatically generates a KMS key to use\.
 For instructions on creating and testing a working example, see [Testing the Amazon S3 Java Code Examples](UsingTheMPJavaAPI.md#TestingJavaSamples)\.

 ```